hgdee/pda_dirty_data/README.md

 # Files:
          # R Project pda_dirty_data  - runs the whole show
          ## R Notebook pda_dirty_data.Rmd
-         ### Answers the analysis questions in Dirty Data Project Question 1
+         ### Answers to the analysis questions in Dirty Data Project Question 1
-         ### Answers the analysis questions in Dirty Data project Question 4
+         ### Answers to the analysis questions in Dirty Data project Question 4
+          your_gender values were consolidated to "Other" and NA's were ignored 'any_full_sized_candy_bar' was considered a valid name as it had informational value - but as it was not a brand name answers where it was the most popular were offered with two values, the other being KitKat
          ## R_scripts directory
          ###  read_dirty_data.R reads decathlon rds data file
          #### Read in the rds file